SpecialEliteSNP/yagpdb-music-player/README.md

 `nowplaying` Shows what song YAGPDB is currently playing.

-`grab` (cslice "save" "yoink") "Saves the current playing song to your Direct Messages.
+`grab` Saves the current playing song to your Direct Messages.

 `replay` Resets the progress of the current song.